jamesknelson/govern/README.md

 Using Govern components
 -----------------------

-### govern(mapOwnPropsToGovernElement, mapOutputToProps)
+### connect(mapOwnPropsToGovernElement, mapOutputToProps)

-Once you have a Govern component, you can instantiate it and attach its output to a React component with the `govern` decorator function.
+Once you have a Govern component, you can instantiate it and attach its output to a React component with the `connect` decorator function.
 It's signature is:

 ```
 govern(